 Dr Jeff Dalton

-- Lecturer in Information Retrieval (Computing Science)
+- Senior Lecturer (Computing Science)

 Dr Dalton completed his PhD in 2014 from the University of Massachusetts Amherst at the Center for Intelligent Information Retrieval (CIIR), a leading international research group in search.
 After completing his PhD, he joined Google Research studying information extraction with the Knowledge Discovery team (led by Kevin Murphy and Evgeniy Gabrilovich).
 His experience at Google also includes contributing to the launch of Sympton Search and as a developer in the Google Assistant NLU team.